 Attention deficit Bernie relates how he has suffered all his days from this condition.
-Nevertheless he's had at 68 a wonderfully full tilt at life and shudders at the thought that now, at the whim of teacher, psychologist or doctor, he would certainly be treated with mind altering drugs.
+Nevertheless he's had at 74 a wonderfully full tilt at life and shudders at the thought that now, at the whim of a teacher, psychologist or doctor, he would certainly have been treated with mind-altering drugs.

-It's no secret now that my alter ego, Bernard Preston, is my nom de plume.
-I started using the name to protect the identity of the very real people lurking between the pages of my books.
+It is no secret now who my alter ego is.
+I started using the name Bernard Preston, on the advice of my publisher to protect the identity of the very real people lurking between the pages of my books.

-It's only fairly recently that I've realised that I too suffer from ADD.
-What is it, and are there other solutions than mind altering drugs for your child?
+It is only fairly recently that I've realised that I too suffer from ADD.
+What is it, and are there other solutions to mind-altering drugs for your child?

 Each child with ADHD has a mix of these disorders; usually one predominates over the others.

 Attention deficit Bernie expresses alarm that if he was a child today he would certainly be treated with mind-altering Ritalin.

 One of the physiological signs is that the brain of a child with ADHD uses less glucose than normal; and so if, because of poor food the blood sugar is already low, and he is already predisposed then one or more of these symptoms will begin to show.